 ITS Hawaii helps businesses plan and install audio video systems that are practical, scalable, and built around real operational needs.

-A commercial AV system checklist should include room purpose, display placement, speaker coverage, microphone needs, camera angles, lighting, network readiness, structured cabling, power access, control systems, user training, and future expansion.
-Checking these items before installation helps prevent poor performance, setup problems, and wasted budget.
+A commercial AV system planning checklist should include room purpose, display placement, speaker coverage, microphone needs, camera angles, lighting, network readiness, structured cabling, power access, control systems, user training, and future expansion.
+Reviewing these items before installation helps prevent poor sound, weak visibility, connection issues, setup confusion, and unnecessary upgrade costs.

 Start With the Purpose of the Space